 For this delicious recipe, some of the key ingredients you will need to include:

 - Edamame: We use this in place of chickpeas for a delightful and nutrient-rich twist on classic hummus dip.

-- Lime juice: This brings an acidity and brightness to the dip that ties it all together.
+- Lime juice: This brings acidity and brightness to the dip which ties it all together.
 Lemon juice also works great, especially when paired with another fresh herb like basil or parsley.

 - Cilantro: This fresh herb adds a ton of zesty flavor to the dish.
 For those who aren't cilantro fans, use fresh basil, parsley, dill, or a combination of fresh herbs.

 - Avocado: This makes the dip extra creamy and adds heart-healthy fats that fuel our bodies and keep us feeling satisfied.
 If you aren't an avocado fan, you could use some Greek yogurt, olive oil, or tahini to add creaminess.

 - Jalapeno: This is optional, but it adds extra flavor and a little kick that completes the dish.
 Other yummy options include roasted red peppers or sundried tomatoes.